Multimodal learning with graphs: Multimodal Graph Learning in Natural Sciences

-In addition to language modeling and computer vision domains, graphs are increasingly employed in the natural sciences.
-We call these graphs knowledge-intensive graphs (KIGs) as they encode in their structure domain knowledge relevant to the specific application area of interest.
-In the following section, we highlight the most prevalent applications of MGL in the natural sciences, specifically physics, chemistry, and biology.
-We describe how MGL methods incorporate inductive biases relevant to a specific task into KIG modeling.
+In addition to computer vision and language modeling, graphs are increasingly employed in the natural sciences.
+We call these graphs knowledge-intensive graphs (KIGs) as they incorporate inductive biases relevant to a specific task or encode scientific knowledge in their structure.

-\xhdr{Multimodal Graph Learning in Physics}
+\xhdrd{Multimodal Graph Learning in Physics}

-MGL applied to physics has led to recent advances in particle physics and physics-based simulations.
-For example, in particle physics, graph neural networks have been used to predict the identity of progenitor particles that give rise to particle jets \cite{shlomi2021particle}.
-In these graphs, nodes are particles connected to their k-nearest neighbors.
-After rounds of message passing, aggregated node features are used to predict the identity of the progenitor particle~\cite{Henrion2017NeuralMP, qasim2019particle, Mikuni2020ABCNet,ju2020graph}.
+In particle physics, GNNs have been used to identify progenitor particles causing particle jets, sprays of particles that fly out from high-energy particle collisions~\cite{shlomi2021particle}.
+In these graphs, nodes are particles connected to their $k$-nearest neighbors.
+After rounds of message passing, aggregated node representations are used to identify progenitor particles~\cite{Henrion2017NeuralMP, qasim2019particle, Mikuni2020ABCNet,ju2020graph}.